LLM6008343:

-Gustave Dores Don Quixote: "Oh, happy age," cried he, "which our first parents called the age of gold!" (engraving), Dore, Gustave (1832-83) / Bridgeman Images
+Gustave Dores Don Quixote: "It was night before our two travellers got to the most desert part of the mountain" (engraving), Dore, Gustave (1832-83) / Bridgeman Images

 LLM6008340: